Menton, France: historical streets, gardens and seafront walks

 If you’d rather sit down for a proper lunch, wander toward Port Garavan, where cafés face the marina.
 This part of town feels more relaxed than the main tourist strips - it’s a great spot to take your time with a seafood plate and a glass of rosé, or just order a coffee and write a few pages in your notebook.

 Afterwards, walk off your meal along the Sentier du Littoral, the coastal path that winds along the edge of town.
 It’s an easy walk with big sea views, and there are plenty of benches where you can stop and simply watch the waves.
-It’s one of those simple pleasures that reminds you exactly why you chose Menton.
+It’s one of those simple things that reminds you exactly why you chose Menton.

 As the light fades, Menton glows in warm shades of pink, peach, and gold - especially up by the old town.
 For the best sunset views, wander up toward the Basilique Saint-Michel or climb a little higher to the steps near the old cemetery.
-Both spots catch the light beautifully, and there’s usually a quiet breeze up here — along with a few sleepy cats to keep you company.
+Both spots catch the light beautifully, and there’s usually a quiet breeze up here (along with a few sleepy cats to keep you company!)

 When you’re ready for dinner, try Le 31, a small, tucked-away restaurant that feels like a neighborhood secret.
 The menu leans on seasonal produce and local flavors, the outdoor tables are cozy, and there’s never a sense of being rushed.
-Another lovely option is Fleur de Sel, which offers a more polished take on regional cooking without losing that easygoing, welcoming feel that Menton is all about.
+Another lovely option is Fleur de Sel, which offers a more fine dining take on regional cooking without losing that easygoing, welcoming feel that Menton is all about.

 As you wrap up the day with a glass of wine and a slow dinner, it’s hard not to feel like you’ve stumbled onto one of the most peaceful spots on the coast.
 And one you won’t be in a hurry to leave.